rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.5 Name of manufacturer containing only addresses, signs, or initials

 <a name="4.223.5.1">4.223.5.1</a> If only the sign or initials of the manufacturer appear in lieu of the name, transcribe the statement containing the sign or initials as the name of manufacturer.
-If the name can be identified, supply it in square brackets or give the information in a [note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.1](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.1)).
+If the name can be identified, supply it in square brackets or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [4.226.5.1](/DCRMR/ppdm/Note-on-manufacture-statement/#4.226.5.1)).

 >Example:
 >Name of manufacturer: <CITE>[Cuchet] Rue et Hôtel serpente</CITE>